 Both Android and iPhone include privacy protections, but generally speaking, the iPhone is seen to be more secure and hard to monitor.
 This is because of its closed operating system and more robust security features.

-Hopefully you find the article helpful.
-Before we wrap-up here are some important suggestions.
+Before we wrap up, here are some important suggestions.
 If you’re worried that your employer is watching what you do on your iPhone, go to your HR or IT department.

 They will give you more information about the guidelines and procedures used by the industry for mobile device monitoring.
 Employers can also use Apple’s mobile device management tools to keep an eye on and manage iPhones that belong to the business.

 But Apple also prioritizes customer privacy and has put strong regulations in place to ensure that users’ data is secured.
-Apple understands the necessity of iPhone monitoring and has created several tools to help with it, such as Screen Time.
+Apple understands the necessity of iPhone monitoring and has created several tools like Screen Time to help with it.
+Consider checking out the feature as well.